banner

 For years, the tradition of trying to cure the ills of our society through technology has persisted: “Got slums?
 Let’s build low-cost housing!”
 “Can’t afford that TV?
 We’ll make a cheaper one that you can buy on time, even if it breaks before you finish paying for it!”
 “Your child isn’t learning, education is too expensive?
 We’ll build you a teaching machine that guarantees your child passes the tests!”

-Unfortunately, most of these “cures” are merely painting over rust; the root causes of the original problems remain.
-Educational goals are further obscured by the various existing “end product” models: society needs more members (cultural genetics), parents may want success, conformity, prestige, or may not care; children are not asked what they need (they might just want to plant beans and watch them grow).
+Unfortunately, most of these “cures” are merely painting over rust; the root causes of the initial problems remain.
+Educational goals are further obscured by the various existing “final product” models: society needs more social members (cultural genetics), parents may want success, conformity, prestige, or may not care; children are not asked what they need (they might just want to plant beans and watch them grow).
 What about teachers?
-Of course, there are enlightened ones among them (who have good role models and try to communicate what they are trying to convey and what the child’s current situation is), there are well-meaning individuals who want to teach (but lack talent), and there are those who treat teaching merely as a job, or worse, because “ed” is the easiest way to go to college, and now they feel dissatisfied with their fate due to their youth.
+Of course, there are enlightened ones among them (who have their own good models of what they are trying to communicate and what the child’s current situation is), there are well-meaning people who want to teach (but lack talent), and there are those who see teaching merely as a job, or worse, because “ed” is the easiest way to go to college, and now they feel dissatisfied with their fate because of their youth.

 Technologists point out that through teaching machines, at least the lowest tier of teachers will be eliminated.
 What they rarely understand is that such teaching machines are best suited for the middle category: well-meaning but lacking talent!
-Can technology provide a machine with first-class teacher attributes?
+Can technology provide a machine with the attributes of a first-class teacher?
 Perhaps.
 But first, it must be decided that doing so is a necessary and desirable goal.

-We do not believe that technology is a necessary component of this process, just like books are not.
-However, it may provide us with a better “book,” an active (like a child) rather than a passive book.
-It may have the attention-grabbing functions of television, but it is controlled by the child rather than the network.
-It can be like a piano: (yes, a product of technology), but it can be a tool, a toy, a medium of expression, a source of endless joy and delight... and, like most gadgets in ignorant hands, it is a terrible burden!!
+We do not believe that technology is a necessary component of this process, just like books.
+However, it may provide us with a better “book,” an active one (like a child) rather than a passive one.
+It may have the attention-grabbing function of television, but it is controlled by the child rather than the network.
+It can be like a piano: (yes, a product of technology), but it can be a tool, a toy, a medium of expression, a source of endless joy and delight... and, like most gadgets in ignorant hands, it can be a terrible burden!!

 Two children sit on the grass playing with Dynabooks

 Quick!
-Accompanied by beautiful flashes and appropriate noise, Jimmy's spaceship disintegrated; Beth has won the space war again.
-The nine-year-olds lie on the grass in a park near their home, their Dynabooks connected, each able to see Beth's spaceship floating alone in the space world.
+Accompanied by beautiful flashes and appropriate noises, Jimmy's spaceship disintegrates; Beth wins the space war again.
+The nine-year-olds lie on the grass in a park near their home, their DynaBooks connected, each able to see Beth's spaceship floating alone in the space world.

 “Do you want to play again?”
-Jimmy asked.
+Jimmy asks.

-“Well, in real space, you’ll be orbiting the sun.
+“Well, in real space, you will be orbiting the sun.
 Of course, you won’t be able to win then!”

 “Oh, really?”
-Beth was sparked into action.
+Beth is stirred to action.
 “How do we simulate the sun?”

 “Um, let me see.
 When the spaceship is in space without the sun, it just keeps moving forward because there’s nothing to stop it.
 Every time we press the thrust button, your program increases speed in the direction the spaceship is pointing.”

 “Yeah.
-That’s why you have to turn the spaceship around and push back to get it to go up.”
-She illustrated by manipulating some exercise buttons on her Dynabook.
+That’s why you have to turn the spaceship around and push back to let it go up.”
+She illustrates by manipulating some exercise buttons on her DynaBook.
 “But the sun makes things fall into it... that’s not quite the same.”

-“But look, Beth,” Jimmy aimed at her spaceship, “when you hold down the thrust button, the spaceship starts going faster and faster, just like Mr. Jacobson said rocks and things move under gravity.”
+“But look, Beth,” Jimmy aims at her spaceship, “when you hold the thrust button, the spaceship starts going faster and faster, just like Mr. Jacobson said rocks and things move under gravity.”

 “Oh, yes.
-It’s like there’s a jet pointing to the earth on the rock.
-Hey, how about that gives the spaceship more speed?”
+Just like there’s a jet pointing to the earth on the rock.
+Hey, how about that increases the spaceship's speed?”

 “Look here.”
-Her fingers began to fly over the Dynabook keyboard, changing the program she had written a few weeks ago, which she had “accidentally” come across through Mr. Jacobson after being exposed to the space war game.
-“Just act as if the spaceship is pointing towards the sun and increasing speed!”
-As she spoke, her spaceship began to descend, but not towards the sun.
+Her fingers start flying over the DynaBook's keyboard, changing the program she wrote a few weeks ago after she and other students “accidentally” encountered the space battle game through Mr. Jacobson.
+“Just act as if the spaceship is facing the sun and increasing speed!”
+As she speaks, her spaceship starts to descend, but not towards the sun.
 “Oh no!
 The sun is moving!”

-Jimmy saw something was wrong.
-“Wherever your spaceship is, you need to increase speed in the direction towards the sun.”
+Jimmy sees something is wrong.
+“No matter where your spaceship is, you need to increase speed in the direction of the sun.”

-“Let’s go ask Mr. Jacobson!”
-They picked up their Dynabooks and ran across the grass to their teacher, who was helping other members of the group solve problems.
+“Let’s ask Mr. Jacobson!”
+They pick up their DynaBooks and run across the grass to their teacher, who is helping other members of the group solve problems.

-Mr. Jacobson's eyes sparkled as the students were eager to learn.
-The students still thirsted for knowledge like two-year-olds.
-He and others like him would do their utmost to maintain the curiosity and thirst for knowledge that is every person's birthright.
+Mr. Jacobson's eyes sparkle as the students eagerly seek knowledge.
+The students still thirst for knowledge like two-year-olds.
+He and others like him will do their utmost to maintain the curiosity and thirst for knowledge that is everyone's birthright.

-From the words that spilled out of Beth and Jimmy, Mr. Jacobson could see that the children had intuitively rediscovered an important idea and only needed a little prompting to add the sun to their private universe.
-He was enthusiastic but somewhat noncommittal:
+From Beth and Jimmy's spontaneous remarks, Mr. Jacobson can see that the children have intuitively rediscovered an important idea and just need a little prompting to add the sun to their private universe.
+He is enthusiastic but somewhat noncommittal:

 “That’s great!
 I bet the library has what you need.”
-At that moment, Jimmy connected his Dynabook to the class LIBLINK and inherited the thoughts and knowledge of past eras, all of which could be read through his Dynabook screen.
-It was like embarking on an endless journey through boundless space.
-As usual, he had a hard time remembering what his original purpose was.
-Whenever he found something interesting, he would send a copy to his Dynabook so he could look at it later.
-Finally, Beth poked him in the ribs, and he began to search more seriously for what they needed.
-He wrote a simple filter for his Dynabook to help them search...
+At that moment, Jimmy connects his DynaBook to the class LIBLINK and inherits the thoughts and knowledge of past eras, all of which can be read through his DynaBook screen.
+It’s like embarking on an endless journey through boundless space.
+As usual, he has a hard time remembering what his original purpose was.
+Whenever he finds something interesting, he sends a copy to his DynaBook so he can look at it later.
+Finally, Beth pokes him in the ribs, and he starts to search more seriously for what they need.
+He writes a simple filter for his DynaBook to help them search...

-Just as Beth and Jimmy were struggling to discover the concept of coordinates, Beth's father was sitting on a plane preparing for an important meeting.
-He was carefully studying the relevant background facts that he had extracted from his business files into his Dynabook that morning, stopping every so often to input voice annotations.
-He knew that not inputting his comments was untimely (Miss Jones had to do that too), and he eagerly hoped to add the long-promised voice recognition capability to his Dynabook.
-After landing, his eyes were drawn to a sensational poster on the airport's Storyvend.
-He connected his Dynabook to Storyvend “just to see” if the heroine really had “creativity.”
-She did, and when he pressed the copy key on the Dynabook (Alice would never know), Storyvend reminded him that he forgot to pay the copying fee (COPY).
+Just as Beth and Jimmy are struggling to discover the concept of coordinate systems, Beth's father sits on a plane preparing for an important meeting.
+He is carefully studying the relevant background facts that he has extracted from his business files into his DynaBook that morning, stopping every so often to input voice notes.
+He knows that not inputting his comments is untimely (Miss Jones has to do that too), and he eagerly hopes to add the long-promised voice recognition capability to his DynaBook.
+After landing, his eyes are drawn to a sensational poster on the Storyvend at the airport.
+He connects his DynaBook to Storyvend “just to see” if the heroine really has “creativity.”
+She does, and when he presses the copy key on the DynaBook (Alice will never know), Storyvend reminds him that he forgot to pay the copying fee (COPY).

-He entered the taxi with a more pragmatic mindset and decided to verify the opposition's estimates.
-When he scanned the information with his Dynabook, he thought this was something he wouldn’t have done five years ago; doing it by hand or passing it to someone else was too cumbersome.
-Moreover, he had just thought of a new way to view their data on the plane.
+He enters the taxi with a more pragmatic mindset and decides to verify the opposition's estimates.
+When he scans the information with his DynaBook, he thinks this is something he wouldn’t have done five years ago; doing it by hand or passing it to someone else is too cumbersome.
+Moreover, he has just thought of a new way to view their data on the plane.

-At this point, Beth had discovered that if the sun was placed at the “zero” position, her problem would become extremely simple; she just needed to subtract a little from the spaceship's “horizontal” and “vertical” speeds based on the position of the spaceship.
-All the drawings and animations that she and the other children had completed before were achieved by using relevant concepts that matched their then capabilities.
-She was now ready to hold several independent ideas in her mind.
-The children's intuitive grasp of linear and non-linear concepts would become a wealth for their later understanding of great science.
+At this point, Beth has discovered that if the sun is placed at the “zero” position, her problem becomes extremely simple; she just subtracts a little from the spaceship's “horizontal” and “vertical” speeds based on the spaceship's position.
+All the drawings and animations that she and the other children completed before were achieved by using relevant concepts that matched their then capabilities.
+She is now ready to hold several independent ideas in her mind.
+The children’s intuitive grasp of linear and nonlinear concepts will become a wealth for their later understanding of great science.

-After her spaceship completed its mission, she found Jimmy engrossed in his Dynabook, then thoroughly defeated him until she felt bored.
-When Jimmy went to find a less terrifying enemy, Beth retrieved a poem she had been writing on her Dynabook and edited a few lines to improve...
+After her spaceship completes its mission, she finds Jimmy engrossed in his DynaBook, then thoroughly defeats him until she feels bored.
+When Jimmy goes to find a less terrifying enemy, Beth retrieves a poem she has been writing on her DynaBook and edits a few lines to improve...

-Current technology has made it possible for everyone like Beth and her dad to have access to a “DynaBook” anytime and anywhere.
-Although it can be used to communicate with others through future “knowledge tools,” such as school “libraries” (or commercial information systems), we believe that most of its use will be reflective communication that DynaBook owners have with themselves through this personal medium, just like the paper and notebooks currently in use.
+Current technology has made it possible for all people like Beth and her father to use a “DynaBook” anytime and anywhere.
+Although it can be used to communicate with others through future “knowledge tools,” such as school “libraries” (or commercial information systems), we believe that most of its use will be reflective communication that DynaBook owners engage in with themselves, much like the paper and notebooks currently in use.

 Tools are things that assist in manipulating media, and humans are called “tool-making animals.”
-Computers are also seen as tools by many.
-Clearly, books are not just tools, and humans are not just tool makers... they are inventors of the universe.
+Computers are also viewed by many as a tool.
+Clearly, books are not just a tool, and humans are not just tool makers... they are inventors of the universe.
 From the moment they learn to observe and use language, every new universe is a medium.
-Usually with the help of tools, the structures of imagination can be embedded (constrained) in expression.
+Typically, with the help of tools, the structures of imagination can be embedded (constrained) in expressions.
 What about computers?
-They are clearly not just tools, although much of their content, in typical McLuhan style, absorbs previous media, their own attributes are just beginning to be discovered.
+They are clearly not just a tool, although, in typical McLuhan fashion, much of their content absorbs previous media, their own properties are just beginning to be discovered.

 So what is a personal computer?
-People hope it is a medium that contains and expresses arbitrary symbolic concepts, as well as a collection of useful tools for manipulating those structures, and a way to add new tools to the computer instruction system.
-Another rarely mentioned constraint is that it should be superior to books and printing in at least some aspects, while not having obvious disadvantages in others.
+People hope it is a medium that contains and expresses arbitrary symbolic concepts, a collection of useful tools for manipulating these structures, and a method for adding new tools to the computer instruction system.
+Another constraint that is rarely mentioned is that it should be superior to books and printing in at least some aspects, while not having obvious disadvantages in others.
 (Previous comments seem to disallow consideration of known commercial display devices.)
-“Personal” also refers to being owned by its user (costing no more than a television) and portable (to me, this means the user can conveniently carry this device along with other things).
+“Personal” also refers to being owned by its user (costing no more than a television) and portable (for me, this means the user can conveniently carry this device along with other things).
 Should we add that it can be used in the woods?

 “Before you learn to think, you must learn to think well.
 In retrospect, this proves too difficult.” — A. France

-Recently, researchers in artificial intelligence and (to some extent) education have begun to study how children acquire their world models.
+Recently, researchers in artificial intelligence and (to some extent) education have begun to explore how children acquire their world models.
 (It was once thought that intelligent behavior could be simulated through non-anthropomorphic means.)
 Led by Newell and Simon, Papert and Minsky, Moore and Andersen, many are now interested in how children and adults acquire and manipulate human knowledge.
-Particularly interesting are theories of early development and model building, which have been completed by experts like Piaget, Bruner, Hunt, Kagan, and others who study children at different stages of development.
+Particularly interesting are theories and models of early development, which have been completed by experts like Piaget, Bruner, Hunt, Kagan, and others who study children at different stages of development.

 Another closely related group is interested in discovering what children of different maturities are truly capable of doing.
-We must mention Montessori, who was among the first to discover that children are much better at learning at an early age (2-5 years) than is usually imagined.
+We must mention Montessori, who was among the first to discover that children learn better in early years (2-5 years) than is usually imagined.
 O.K.
 Moore demonstrated through a reactive environment that even very young children can learn to read, write, and abstract.
 Shinichi Suzuki successfully taught thousands of children aged 3 to 6 to play the violin.
-Research by Bruner and Kagan shows that children have the ability to visually discriminate and generalize even in their first year (or month) of life, far exceeding previous assumptions.
+Research by Bruner and Kagan shows that children even in their first year (or first month) of life have visual discrimination and generalization abilities that far exceed previous assumptions.

-A “safe and secluded” environment is also an important part, where children can play almost any role without social or physical harm.
-Although skills and knowledge are occasionally rigorously tested in front of peers and adults, there must also be absolutely safe times to “improvise” without blame.
-In Moore's words, a “productive” environment is one where what is learned can be used as part of new ideas (for further learning).
-Finally, an environment that can immediately respond to a child's activities and allow him to acquire his own models is extremely important.
+A “safe and hidden” environment is also an important part, where children can play almost any role without social or physical harm.
+Although skills and knowledge are occasionally rigorously tested in front of peers and adults, there must also be absolutely safe times for “improvisation” without blame.
+In Moore's words, a “productive” environment is one in which what is learned can be used as part of new ideas (for further learning).
+Finally, an environment that can immediately respond to a child's activity and allow him to gain his own model is extremely important.

-The “talking typewriter” is the crystallization of these ideas, turning into a device (initially simulated by a graduate student behind a wall) that provides many beautiful insights into the abilities and interests of small children.
+The “talking typewriter” is the crystallization of these ideas, transformed into a device (initially simulated by a graduate student behind a wall) that provides many beautiful insights into the capabilities and interests of young children.

 “Should computers be programmed by children, or should children program computers?” — S. Papert

-The LOGO language is used through terminals (via time-sharing systems), allowing children's programs to control text, graphics, music, and the cumbersome “turtle.”
-Papert's LOGO work is “CAI” only when the acronym represents computer-assisted intuition (or inspiration) rather than indicating instructions.
+The LOGO language, used through terminals (via time-sharing systems), allows children's programs to control text, graphics, music, and the cumbersome “turtle.”
+Papert's LOGO work is “CAI” only when the acronym represents computer-assisted intuition (or inspiration) rather than instructions.
 However, much of the current computer-related education is based on programmed learning, which largely stems from behaviorists' experiments with rats and pigeons.
-On the other hand, Papert's perspective is highly influenced by his contact with Piaget and his research (strangely enough), which primarily comes from studying real children and how they view the world.
+On the other hand, Papert's viewpoint is highly influenced by his contact with Piaget and his research (strangely enough), which primarily comes from studying actual children and how they view the world.

-Our project aligns well with the latter perspective.
+Our project aligns more with the latter viewpoint.
 While some people measure progress in terms of “answers-correct/test” or “tests-passed/year,” we are more interested in “Sistine-Chapel-Ceilings/Lifetime.”
-This is not to say that skill achievement has not been valued.
+This is not to say that skill achievement is not valued.
 Without the superb skills of dreaming and depicting those dreams, “Sistine-Chapel-Ceilings” would not be realized.
 As observer Finch commented, “Where the spirit does not work with the hand, there is no art.”
 Papert points out that people willingly spend thousands of hours perfecting the sports they participate in (like skiing).
-It is clear that school and learning are not very interesting for children, and there is no way to immediately derive enjoyment from practical knowledge skills.
+It is clear that school and learning are not very interesting for children, and there is no method to immediately derive pleasure from practical knowledge skills.

-If we want children to learn any specific field, it is clear that we should provide them with something real and enjoyable on their path to artistic and skill perfection.
-Painting may be frustrating, but practice is fun because a completed painting is a sub-goal that can be achieved without mastering the entire subject.
+If we want children to learn any specific domain, then it is clear that on their path to artistic and skill perfection, we should provide them with something real and enjoyable.
+Painting may be frustrating, but practice is fun because a completed painting is a sub-goal that can be achieved without mastering the entire discipline.

-Unfortunately, playing an instrument and acquiring musical thinking is far from that.
-Most modern keyboard and orchestral instruments do not provide satisfying sub-goals for children or adults over several months, nor do they truly help them understand what music is or how to “make” music themselves.
-This is often more akin to “practicing and skills” for painting billboards by “pushing numbers,” without even using their own numbers or paints!
+Unfortunately, playing instruments and acquiring musical thinking is far from that.
+Most modern keyboard and orchestral instruments do not provide children or adults with satisfying sub-goals over months, nor do they truly help them understand what music is or how to “make” music themselves.
+This often resembles the “practice and skill” of painting billboards by “numbers,” without even using their own numbers or paints!

-In general, the situation for studying arithmetic and mathematics is worse.
+In general, the situation with arithmetic and mathematics is worse.
 What can a child “do” with multiplication?
 The usual answer is to complete the problems in the math book!
-A typical reaction to this is, “Some things can only be learned through practice.”
+A typical response to this is, “Some things can only be learned through practice.”
 (Fortunately, in this case, children do not have to learn their mother tongue.)
 Papert's children need to use multiplication to change the size of the animations drawn by their computers.
-They relate to this matter.
+They have a relationship with this matter.

 Epistemology#

-From the perspective of computer scientists, two fundamental concepts of Piaget are appealing.
+From the perspective of computer scientists, two fundamental concepts of Piaget are particularly appealing.

 First, knowledge, especially that of young children, is preserved as a series of operational models, each of which is temporary and does not need to be logically consistent with other models.
 (They are essentially algorithms and strategies, not logical axioms, judgments, and theorems.)
 Logic is used in development, even through non-logical strategies.

-The second concept is that development occurs in a series of stages (which seem to be independent of cultural context), each stage building on the past but exhibiting enormous differences in the ability to understand, generalize, and predict incidental relationships.
-Although the age at which a stage is reached may vary among children, the apparent dependency of one stage on previous stages seems invariant.
-Another important point later is that language seems not to be the master of thought but rather a servant, as Piaget and others have ample evidence that thinking is non-verbal and imagistic.
+The second concept is that development occurs in a series of stages (which seems to be independent of cultural environment), each stage building on the past but exhibiting huge differences in the ability to understand, generalize, and predict incidental relationships.
+Although the age at which a child reaches a stage may vary, the apparent dependence of one stage on the previous ones seems invariant.
+Another important point later is that language seems not to be the master of thought, but rather a servant, as Piaget and others have substantial evidence that thinking is non-verbal and imagistic.

 a.
 Stages#

 Piaget and Bruner both created names for developmental stages.
-Bruner's are more descriptive, so they are included here.
+Bruner's are more descriptive, so they are included here as well.

-If stage dependency is real, then if attempts are made to force knowledge from the previous stage onto children before they are ready, it may be worse than useless.
-For example, the current popular practice is to teach children (in “new math”) topology of point sets in two-dimensional Cartesian coordinate systems at as early an age as possible.
-A series of experiments by Piaget showed that children in the operational stage do not grasp the concept of coordinates until later, which contradicts the above practice.
+If stage dependence is real, it may be worse than useless to try to force knowledge from the previous stage onto children before they are ready.
+For example, the current popular practice is to teach children (in “new math”) set topology in two-dimensional Cartesian coordinate systems at as early an age as possible.
+A series of experiments by Piaget shows that children in the operational stage do not grasp the concept of coordinate systems until later, which contradicts the above practice.
 However, they do have very complex concepts of topology, connectivity, attachment, and grouping—all relevant concepts.
-Papert and Goldstein use these facts to teach geometry and topology without reference to global coordinate systems—a more satisfying state.
+Papert and Goldstein use these facts to teach geometry and topology without reference to global coordinate systems—this is a more satisfactory state.

-If we believe in the accuracy of “operational” (semantic) models rather than the accuracy of “predictive” (logical, syntactic) models, then we must argue with the most popular syntactic concepts in current “new math.”
+If we believe in the accuracy of “operational” (semantic) models rather than “predictive” (logical, syntactic) models, then we must argue with the most popular syntactic concepts in current “new math.”
 For example, in natural numbers:

 “3 + 5”